sylHut/deep-learning-challenge/Neural_network_model_report.md

 # Overview of the Analysis
-This analysis documents the performance of the deep learning models I constructed using the Alphabet Soup dataset.
+This analysis is to document the performance of the deep learning models I constructed using the Alphabet Soup dataset.

 # Results
 **I. Data Processing**